-It’s thus recommended to use both types of wallets – hot wallets to hold small amounts of bitcoin for daily transactions, and cold, or offline, wallets for storing larger sums.
-In any case, you can have as many wallets as you want.
+It’s thus recommended to use both types of wallets – hot wallets to hold small amounts of bitcoin for daily transactions, and cold, or offline, wallets for storing more substantial sums.
+In any case, you can have as many wallet addresses as you like.

 Have any suggestions about this entry?
 Let us know.